CoryLR/codewithcory/docs/articles/popular-programming-paradigms-explained/index.md

 tobyObject.sayScore(); // Result: "Toby's score is 90"
 ```

 Because the `Player` class extends the `Person` class, the new `tobyObject` has the properties and methods of both a Person and a Player.
-The `super` statement in line 20 provides these from the `Person` class.
-Inheritance makes writing new Classes easy and helps organize the relationship between them in an intuitive way.
+The `super` statement provides these properties and methods from the parent `Person` class.
+Inheritance makes writing new Classes easier and helps organize the relationship between them in an intuitive way.

 Common OOP terminology: